KingXP-Pythoner/bextpense/README.md

 - **High Performance:** Optimized for speed with server-side caching and asynchronous data handling.

 ---
+## Issues
+Due to the tight timeline I couldn't resolve some bugs which were:
+- The table is not sorted properly.
+My best guess is it is probably something to do with the date management.
+- The table in general needs more work.
+- I was able to get the pdf working in time literally 7:30 am haha (clutch :) ) I didnt do thorough testing though as I had to leave for work and submit.
 ## Architecture Overview

 Bextpense is built on a layered architecture that separates concerns into distinct modules, ensuring that each part of the application is independently scalable and maintainable.